Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

 This Kelty tent is okay as a budget backpacking tent.
 It does come with aluminum poles which is great to see.

 However, it suffers from a number of drawbacks.
 It only comes with one door and one vestibule.
 Granted, this door is on the end of the tent rather than the side, which makes it less likely that you’ll have to crawl over someone to get out.

-We have a few concerns with the built quality of these tents.
+We have a few concerns with the built quality of these tents and whether each guy line is doing its job.
 When set up, the rainfly touches the inside of the tent.
 This breaks the surface tension and can lead to rain leaking in.
 Technically, the Kelty Grand Mesa does come with more guy points which can fix this, but that requires buying additional guy lines and poles.